C100-R – ADMISSION TO THE CORPORATION

 2. with an annual salary of at least three thousand dollars ($3,000) earned due to being included as an employee in the extracurricular portion of the transferee school corporation’s current collective bargaining agreement;

-3. who resides in Indiana
+3. and who resides in Indiana.

 Special considerations apply to enrollment of homeless students.
 Refer to Policy C125 Homeless Students for information and procedures for enrollment of homeless students.